 A primary goal of this work is to identify the most effective and successful attention alignment calculation functions for VL tasks.
 Tables \ref{tab:results_scan}, \ref{tab:results_vqa}, and \ref{tab:results_t2i} \footnote{$\diamond$ indicates the original attention alignment function used by the base models. * indicates $f(K,Q)$ (swapping query and key), and $\dagger$ indicates $f(Q,K)$ (without swapping query and key) for Equations \ref{attention-general} and \ref{attention-biased}} detail the results of our experiments comparing performance of individual alignment functions with each VL models.
 Each table visualises the trends with a heatmap.
 The darker the colour of the cells, the better the performance.
 As shown in Table \ref{tab:results_scan} for the T\&I Match task that the original calculation function, cosine similarity, achieved quite good performance.
 However, scaled dot product and general* demonstrated a consistent superiority for both sentence retrieval and image retrieval on both Flickr30K and MS-COCO.
 Comparatively, biased and activated general attentions produced very low results overall.

 Table \ref{tab:results_vqa} details the performance of alignment functions for VQA tasks, including (a) VQA with compositional reasoning (CLEVR) and (b) TVQA (Text-VQA).
 Surprisingly, both VQA and TVQA models produced the best performance with a scaled dot product alignment, highlighting its overall effectiveness for the VQA tasks.
-We note that the activated general attention (ReLU activation) produced performed well for VQA but produced one of the lowest ANLS scores in TVQA.
+We note that the activated general attention (ReLU activation) performed well for VQA but produced one of the lowest ANLS scores in TVQA.
 The general attention alignment function also showed the similar trend.
 Considering the different nature of general VQA and TVQA, where the latter mainly focuses on OCR text input, it is unsurprising that the impact of alignment mechanism is discrepant.